Staff and Interns

 Susan oversees Wasatch Community Gardens' Community Gardens Program, managing partnerships with Salt Lake City and Salt Lake County, and working directly with community members and partners starting and supporting community gardens across our Network.
 This includes overseeing our annual Growing Community Gardens training for garden leaders, administering mini-grants to community gardens, and facilitating resources, information and events for gardeners in our Network.
 Susan earned a masters in Horticulture and Agronomy at the University of California, Davis in 2010, and teaches Organic Gardening at the University of Utah.
 Her interests include international travel, hiking in Utah wilderness, and experimenting with container gardening on her apartment patio.

 Carly Gillespie has been coordinating Wasatch Community Gardens' educational workshops and community events, providing thousands of Salt Lake residents with the knowledge and skills to grow their own food organically since 2009.
-An experienced organic gardener, she has experience with gardens of all sizes, and even helped start the small, organic, Duckelberry Farm in Beaver Creek, Oregon.
+An experienced organic gardener, she has experience with gardens of all sizes, and even helped start the small, organic, Ducklelberry Farm in Beaver Creek, Oregon.
 Her love of gardening and good food has made her passionate about food access, and creating a sustainable local food system.
 She spends her free time gardening, cooking, preserving, experimenting, playing with her dog, cats and chickens and trying to convince her boyfriend it is time to get goats.
-She loves volunteering with other non-profit organizations, and currently serves on the board of directors of the Salt Lake City People's Market and Slow Food Utah.
+She loves volunteering with other non-profit organizations, and currently serves as Vice Chair for Slow Food Utah.

 Salt Lake City Community Garden Coordinator